 The School will retain on a strictly confidential basis for a period of seven years (or otherwise as required under the School’s record retention policies in effect from time to time) all records relating to any complaint and to the investigation and resolution thereof.
 All such records are confidential to the School and such records will be considered privileged and confidential.

-Complaint Policy & Formal Grievance Process
+Complaint Policy & Formal Grievance Proces

 It is the policy of the ADCS to treat employees in a fair and impartial manner.
 The School is firmly committed to the belief that undisclosed problems will remain unresolved and eventually lead to a decay of work relationships, dissatisfaction in working conditions, and a decline in operational efficiency.
 The School therefore tries to solve problems as quickly, fairly, and informally as possible.
 If a problem should arise between members of the community, employees are encouraged to speak directly to each other for discussion and resolution.
 If the two are unable to resolve their differences, concerns should be brought before the School’s Campus Director.
 If the Campus Director is unable to resolve, concerns should be brought to the Executive Director.